These scams encompass Expert Advisors (also famously known as EAs) and other automated trading systems.

 The scammer will try to entice you with historical data and back-testing logs.

 DOUBLE OMG!!
 It’s back-tested!!
 It must work!!!
 And it’s only $20!!
 That’s less than a PS3 game!

 Sure, it might look highly profitable.
 However, in the forex market, there is no such thing as a consistent market.
 Conditions are changing all the time.
 The past has little effect on the future in a changing market.

 We don’t know for certain that what happened in past will happen again in the future.
 There are too many variables to consider.
 Plus, you don’t know if these scammers are making up the results anyways.
 They could just input random numbers into an excel file as most people wouldn’t bother checking if they are accurate or not.

 Stay away from automated systems and robots until you become a master trader AND programmer.

 Beginners know nothing about trading or how forex markets behave, so they will not understand how the robot works, what environments they are best suited for, or how to tweak and adjust the system.
 It is best to actually learn how to trade consistently before you make the decision to let a program do it for you.

 Think about it this way: Would you give a total stranger (with no brain to boot!) your hard earned money to invest without having a clue on what he/she was doing?
 Didn’t think so!

-Robots can be a great tool, but let's be real -there's no perfect "one" that will work in all environments, all the time.
+Forex robots can be a great tool, but let’s be real -there is no perfect “one” that will work in all environments, all the time.
 Shoot, even the quant funds and algorithmic traders on Wall Street can lose money, and they have PhD mathematicians and financial engineers creating their programs!